 How to Clean Baseboards

-Your carpets, furniture and even walls get the bulk of weekly cleaning attention, but baseboards can accumulate unsightly dirt, grime, stains and scuff marks, which can subtly diminish the visual appeal of your home.
-It’s a quick and easy task, worth adding to your cleaning routine, as a little attention can make a big difference.
+Your carpets, furniture and even walls get the bulk of weekly cleaning attention, but baseboards can accumulate unsightly grime, stains, scuff marks, dirt and dust which can subtly diminish the visual appeal of your home.
+Baseboards are fairly easy to clean and worth adding to your cleaning routine, as a little attention can make a big difference.

 When cleaning your home, you should always do the baseboards last, as they tend to capture the accumulated dust and dirt from cleaning surrounding areas.
 Before cleaning your baseboards, move your furniture away from the walls to give yourself space for cleaning.

-- Remove Dust: Dust to the top edge of the baseboard.
-Make sure to get into the groove between the baseboards and the wall to remove any trapped or tucked away dust.
-Use a hand broom or a vacuum brush attachment to reach tight areas.
+- Remove dust.
+Dust to the top edge of the baseboard.
+You can use a hand broom or the brush attachment on your vacuum cleaner to get into the groove between the baseboards and the wall to remove any trapped dust.

-- Clean: Mix a 1:5 ratio of Simple Green All-Purpose Cleaner with water.
-Apply it to a microfiber cloth or paper towel and wipe down the baseboard.
-To avoid streaking, scrub in sections, ensuring the product doesn’t dry on the surface before the next step.
+- Clean.
+Mix a 1:5 ratio of Simple Green All-Purpose Cleaner with water.
+Apply the cleaning solution to a microfiber cloth or paper towel and wipe down the baseboard.
+To avoid streaking, scrub in sections, ensuring the product doesn't dry on the surface before the next step.

-- Spot Clean Tight Spaces: Use a cotton swab dipped in the Simple Green solution to scrub hard-to-reach corners and crevices.
+- Spot clean.
+Use a cotton swab dipped in the Simple Green solution to scrub hard-to-reach nooks and crannies.
 Use a wet cotton swab to wipe the same area.

 Bonus tip: You can prolong baseboard cleanliness by rubbing them with a fresh dryer sheet.
 The antistatic properties on the sheet actually repel dust.